Getting started

 Learn how to set up PullApprove for your organization.

-PullApprove v4 is a GitHub App that interacts with the GitHub API, giving you new tools to manage pull requests across your organization.
+PullApprove v4 is a GitHub App that interacts with the GitHub API, giving you new tools to manage pull requests and code reviews across your organization.

 - Pre-review - "draft" pull requests will be held here until they're ready for review